earldouglas/codedown/README.md

 val x = 42
 ```

+### Console output in different languages

 Now let's print `x` it to stdout in different languages.

-This time, the code blocks are nested within an unordered list:
+This time, the
+code blocks are nested within an unordered list:

 * *Haskell:*